If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Once you have spoken to all your team members, the next step is to make sure that the software you choose is compatible with any tools you want to continue using.

-You might not be at the stage when you can get a full Enterprise Resource Planning (ERP) for your business, which means you will probably still continue to use a lot of the software tools you use today.
+You might not be at the stage when you can get a full Enterprise Resource Planning (ERP) for your business, which means you will probably continue to use a lot of the software tools you use today.

 3. Usability